What is DNS Hijacking and How to Stop It | 2023 Update

 Because a VPN creates an encrypted tunnel through which it ferries all your traffic, it bypasses your router's settings and performs a DNS request using the VPN's DNS resolvers.

-Top VPNs like NordVPN offer advanced DNS protection to make certain that all your DNS requests are routed through their own DNS servers.
+Top VPNs like ExpressVPN offer advanced DNS protection to make certain that all your DNS requests are routed through their own DNS servers.
 These VPNs also block traffic to DNS servers provided by your ISP, government surveillance, or cybercriminals.

 Not all VPNs are created equal, however.
 Some VPNs simply offer browser extensions while others offer more secure ‘tunneling’ protocols such as IPsec, to make sure that no DNS requests are hijacked and that all your traffic is sent through a secure tunnel.